abhishek1501kholiya/CitizenConnectforAdmin/README.md

 ```
 this command will start the development server and after the development server has started you can test it on the web, mobile or simulator

-*for web*
+*for web*:
 type **w** and it will open a new tab to show you the app

-*for mobile*
+*for mobile*:
-to run this on mobile you would have to install the **expo** app on app store or play store and then scan the qr code on the terimanl
+to run this on mobile you would have to install the **expo** app on app store or play store and then scan the qr code on the terminal

-*for simulator*
+*for simulator*:
 type **i** to run it on a simulator

 Note: make sure you use the same firebase credentials you used in the [citizen connect](https://github.com/abhishek1501kholiya/Citizen) so they share the same database.

 Thank you for taking the time to check out this repo